hantsy/spring-reactive-sample/GUIDE.md

 ## Sample codes

 The following table lits all sample codes related to this post.
-The  [sample  codes ](https://github.com/hantsy/spring-reactive-sample) of this post is hosted on my Github account, welcome to star and fork it.
+The  [sample  codes ](https://github.com/hantsy/spring-reactive-sample) of this post is hosted on my GitHub account, welcome to star and fork it.

 | name                     | description                              |
 | ------------------------ | ---------------------------------------- |